 - Each team must learn both sides of the case study (Prosecution/Plaintiff and Defense) and students must play the roles of both attorneys and witnesses in a ‘mock’ trial.

 - Teams should secure assistance from a local attorney or judge to help with courtroom decorum and trial skills – even for one day this is helpful!

-- For more information on how to start a team refer to our, How to Start a Team Packet packet.
+- For more information on how to start a team refer to our, How to Start a Mock Trial Team Packet.

 When you don’t know where else to look…Click here for Frequently asked questions.